Amritapuri Ashram, Kerala India

 The Indian tours

 It is also always possible for international guests to be part of the Indian tours.
-The basic rules are to send us an email if you are not in the ashram before the tour, to be at the ashram few days before the tour starts, and to commit for the whole tour.
+The basic rules are to send us an email if you are not in the ashram before the tour registration begins.
+You should plan to be at the ashram a few days before the tour starts, and be able to commit for the whole tour.
 Transportation, accommodation and food are provided.
-Most of the stops are at Amma’s branch-ashrams where her brahmasthanam temples are also located.